risawitama/verbose-potato/README.md

-## I used to be addicted to the hokey pokey, but I turned myself around.
+## The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
+She still isn't talking to me.